songweizhi/Binning_refiner/README.md

 Change Log:
 ---
 Version 1.1 (2017-01-08):
-+ Support for either 2 or 3 binning programs.
++ added support for 3 binning programs.
-+ No need to run blast, greatly reduced process time.
++ no need to run blast, greatly reduced process time.
 + "root" bins are excluded from consideration.
-+ Able to customize the completeness cutoff for contamination-free bins.
++ users are able to customize the completeness cutoff for contamination-free bins now.
-+ Provide information for good-quality bins.
++ added information for good-quality bins.
-+ Able to customize the completeness and contamination cutoff for good-quality bins.
++ users are able to customize the completeness and contamination cutoff for good-quality bins.

 Version 1.0 (2016-11-011):

 Dependencies: